robincamille/textillating/README.md

 # Textillating

+This is my little project for NaNoGenMo (National Novel Generation Month) 2018.

 ## About

 Ever wished the novel you were reading was way more exciting?
 Try Textillating it!

-This is my little project for NaNoGenMo 2018 (National Novel Generation Month).
-The user inputs a .txt file (like a novel), and the script outputs a modified version of the file wherein all adjectives have been replaced their most extreme synonyms.
+The user inputs a .txt file (like a novel), and the script outputs a modified version of the file wherein most adjectives have been replaced by their most extreme synonyms.
 In other words, the affect has been amped up.
 Some simple punctuation changes are also implemented.

 For example, here's a paragraph from *Great Expectations*, as it is originally written: